About me

 - Level 4 in Advice and Guidance

-- Safeguarding for young people 2018
+- Safeguarding for young people (2024) and an up to date DBS check

 I am a registered member of the British Association of Counselling and Psychotherapy (BACP).